 Related Recipes

-If you liked this recipe for German pancakes, check out these other sweet and savory delights:
+If you liked this Pfannkuchen, check out these other German recipes that tend to lean to the sweet side:

 Pfannkuchen (German Pancakes)